MALLIKARJUNABATHALA999/Financial-Document-Q-A-Assistant-/README.md

 Budget and forecast data

 🧪 Testing
-Sample Test Cases
-Upload the included sample files and try these questions:
+Sample Questions by Document Type

-For Expense-Claims.xlsx:
+For Expense Claims:

 "What is the total amount of expense claims?"